 Study Finds Premiums for Alternative Health Insurance Bought Outside Government Exchanges Average $97/month

-As Obamacare Premiums Rise, Short Term Health Insurance Plans Help Fill the Affordability Gap
+As Obamacare Premiums Rise, Short Term Medical Insurance Plans Help Fill the Affordability Gap

 MOUNTAIN VIEW, CA--(Marketwired - Oct 28, 2015) - A study released today by AgileHealthInsurance shows that 69 percent of term health insurance plans selected on its website had monthly premiums of $100 or less.
 Plans with monthly premiums of more than $100 but at most $200 were also popular, accounting for 21 percent of plan selections.